October 10, 2014

-The adoption fee or purchase price for a rat is typically minimal, but there are significant startup costs (the cage in particular) and ongoing needs to anticipate.
+The adoption fee or purchase price for a rat is typically minimal, but there are significant startup costs (the cage in particular) and ongoing needs.
 The initial purchase of equipment and supplies is likely to include:

 - Large cage or modular enclosure